junxit/us-congress-bills-116/bill.md

   > - **(c)** *Definition* In this section:
   >   - **(1)** The term eligible entity means a nonprofit organization with expertise and experience with respect to the health and life safety of members of fire and emergency medical services agencies.
   >   - **(2)** The term member—
-  >     - **(A)** with respect to an emergency medical services agency, means an employee, regardless of rank or whether they receive compensation (as defined in section 1204(7) of the Omnibus Crime Control and Safe Streets Act of 1968); and
+  >     - **(A)** with respect to an emergency medical services agency, means an employee, regardless of rank or whether the employee receives compensation (as defined in section 1204(7) of the Omnibus Crime Control and Safe Streets Act of 1968); and
-  >     - **(B)** with respect to a fire department, means a firefighter (as defined in section 1204(4) of the Omnibus Crime Control and Safe Streets Act of 1968).
+  >     - **(B)** with respect to a fire department, means any employee, regardless of rank or whether the employee receives compensation, of a Federal, State, Tribal, or local fire department who is responsible for responding to calls for emergency service.

 - **(b)** *Technical correction* Effective as if included in the enactment of the Children’s Health Act of 2000 (Public Law 106–310), the amendment instruction in section 1603 of such Act is amended by striking “Part B of the Public Health Service Act” and inserting “Part B of title III of the Public Health Service Act”.